Show Events at a Kiosk

 Notice

-Kiosks will only show fully approved events.
+Kiosks only show fully approved events.

 kiosk_numbered.jpeg